Traditional diets in Nauru focused on local fish, coconut, and a limited range from hot and humid climates fruits like pandanus and breadfruit.

 Nauru does not have formal food halls.
 The central market, if open, focuses on very limited fresh produce.

-It isn't a place for prepared meals.
+It is not a place for pre-cooked meals.
 Diverse culinary choices are not present.

 Consider self-catering as the main option for specific dietary needs.